NaveenJain2010/myrepo/README.md

 ## Version Information

-This project is tested on the following combination of versions:
+This project is based and tested on the following versions:

-1. SaltStack Master version 2016.3.2
+1. SaltStack Master and Minion version 2016.3.2
-2. SaltStack Minion version 2016.3.2
-3. OpenStack Liberty Release
+2. OpenStack Liberty Release
-4. Ubuntu 14.04 LTS x86-64 operating system
+3. Ubuntu 14.04 LTS x86-64 operating system

 ## Current Limitations